 Sea Image Productions

-Spanning over 30 years of experience, Emmy Award winning cinematographer Clint Hempsall has worked on over 50 documentaries and hundreds of international and domestic television program segments.
-With 16 ACS awards to his name, Clint only uses the latest high-definition cameras such as Sony HDCAM, Sony XDCAM HD, Red 4K, Canon C 200 4K and Panasonic DVC Pro HD.
-He has shot many TVC, corporate and educational projects for a variety of highly reputable clientele.
+Spanning 30 years of experience, Emmy Award winning cinematographer Clint Hempsall has worked on over 60 documentaries and hundreds of international and domestic television programs using many formats including Canon 4K, Red, XDCAM HD, and HDCAM.
+Clint has also shot many TVC, corporate and educational projects for a variety of highly reputable clientele.

-Filming projects have taken him to some of the world’s most beautiful destinations including Fiji, Vanuatu, The Bahamas, Japan, Palau and New Zealand.
-Whether the purpose of the shoot is scientific research, indigenous culture, maritime history, natural adventure, tourism or underwater natural history, Clint is committed to getting the best possible image on every single shoot, a promise he has kept with his clients time and time again.
+Filming projects have taken him throughout the Great Barrier Reef, around Australia, and across the Pacific including Papua New Guinea, Solomon Islands, Japan, Tonga and Truk Lagoon.
+Whether the purpose of the shoot is scientific research, indigenous culture, maritime history, adventure, tourism, or underwater natural history, Clint is committed to getting the best possible image on every single shoot, a promise he has kept with his clients time and time again.

-Clint has worked with dozens of various networks and clients, on a total of over 500 projects.
+Clint has worked with many networks, production companies and clients on over 800 projects.

 Hear from professionals in the industry

 Clint has been involved in countless award-winning documentaries.
 He was involved in the underwater shoot for National Geographic's 'Great Migrations', which won the Emmy in 2011.